mayadata-io/oep-e2e/litmus/director/openebs-reinstallation/README.md

 ## Exit Criteria

-- Kubernetes nodes are up and running with openebs installed twice in the cluster .
+- Kubernetes nodes are up and running with an error message 405 that openebs is already installed.

 ## Details of Test